How to Grow and Care for Nerve Plants (Fittonia) Indoors

 How to propagate Nerve Plant from stem cuttings

-Take stem cuttings of about 4-5 in. length from a healthy Nerve Plant.
+Take stem cuttings of about 4-5 inches length from a healthy Nerve Plant.
 Strip off the lower leaves of the cutting and insert the cuttings in moist rooting soil.

 Position the set up in a warm, brightly-lit place and maintain the soil moist until new growth emerges.